 WebMD retains the exclusive right to determine how any and all search results for specific information by keyword or topic are displayed on applicable WebMD Properties based on WebMD delivered search results.
 Content listed in search results is displayed with its source, e.g., "WebMD News" or "Journal Article."
 If sponsored content appears in the search results, it is labeled as "WebMD Sponsor" on the applicable WebMD Consumer Properties and "Industry Information" on the applicable WebMD Professional Properties so that users can make informed decisions about the content they wish to view.
 In addition, WebMD provides a separate area on the search results page of applicable WebMD Consumer Properties labeled "WebMD Sponsors" or "Featured Sponsor on WebMD" in which sponsors and advertisers may purchase space to list their content or advertising.

-As described in the "Ads by Yahoo!" hyper link in the Ads by Yahoo section on applicable WebMD Consumer Properties Search pages, these "Ads by Yahoo!" are listings that have been purchased by companies that want to have links to their websites appear adjacent to search results in response to specific terms.
-WebMD may receive payment from Yahoo in connection with displaying the sponsored link results on these WebMD Consumer Properties or based on clicks on these links.
+As described in the "Ads by Google" hyper link in the Ads by Google section on applicable WebMD Consumer Properties Search pages, these "Ads by Google!" are listings that have been purchased by companies that want to have links to their websites appear adjacent to search results in response to specific terms.
+WebMD may receive payment from Google in connection with displaying the sponsored link results on these WebMD Consumer Properties or based on clicks on these links.

 While third party (sponsor or advertiser produced) content must adhere to this Advertising Policy, labeling of sponsored content on the WebMD Consumer Properties is governed by Our Sponsor Policy, which describes how we label information from our Sponsors and the steps we take to help our end users understand the differences between WebMD content and sponsored content.